RayHightower/RayHightower.com/_posts/2016-04-04-pine64-quick-start-guide-using-mac-os-x.markdown

 It is natural to compare Pine64 with [Parallella](/blog/2014/07/07/parallella-quick-start-guide-with-gotchas/).
 Both are multi-core, single board computers running Linux.
 After owning the Pine64 for just a few days, here are my first impressions:

 * Pine64 feels fast.
 It boots faster than Parallella and it responds quicker to commands.
-I'll run benchmarks in coming weeks.

 * Parallella's Linaro image comes with more software out-of-the-box.
 Vim, Emacs, and Git are all present on the Parallella Linux image.
 Not so with Arch image for Pine64.